DanielNoord/pydocstringformatter/.github/CONTRIBUTING.md

 - Implement a Formatter by inheriting from `pydocstringformatter.formatting.Formatter`
 - Add your new formatter to `pydocstringformatter.formatting.FORMATTERS`
+- Write a clear docstring because this will be user-facing: it's what will be seen in the help message for the formatters command line option.
-- Choose a proper name because this will be user-facing: the name will be used for options of the CLI.
+- Choose a proper name because this will be user-facing: the name will be used to turn the checker on and off via the command line or config files.

 ### Testing